Skip to main content

 Our pick: Tie

-An overhead view of the Steam Deck handheld PC.
+An overhead view of the Steam Deck handheld PC, which has DDR5 RAM soldered onto the motherboard.

 Credit: Reviewed / Jackson Ruckar

-Modern gaming consoles will sport DDR5 RAM for a while.
+Modern gaming consoles sport a faster, soldered version of DDR5 RAM called LPDDR5.

 While DDR5 is faster than DDR4 in the most intense applications, the real-life difference for more mundane tasks like web browsing or 2D gaming is minimal—DDR4 is already very fast.